Robert J. Currie

 - Jessup Moot (LAWS 2103)

 - International Criminal Law (LAWS 2197)

 Professor Currie is a specialist in the area of international and transnational criminal law, and he teaches a seminar course in this subject.
 His 2010 book, International and Transnational Criminal Law, was shortlisted for the Walter Owen Book Prize for Outstanding Legal Literature in 2011.
-He has authored and co-authored numerous articles and comments in this field and his work has been cited by Canadian courts, including the Supreme Court of Canada.
+He has authored and co-authored numerous articles and comments in this field and his work is regularly cited by Canadian courts, including the Supreme Court of Canada.